tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

       XML: N/A, the requested URI is an XML namespace.
 ~~~~

-This document also requets IANA to add the following YANG modules to the "YANG Module
+This document also requests IANA to add the following YANG modules to the "YANG Module
 Names" registry {{!RFC7950}}:

 ~~~~